Ahm15275097/Calender.md/README.md

 **User Stories**

-- As a player, I would like to see an output which looks like a traditional calender
-- As a player, I would like to write entires into the calender
+- As a user, I would like to write entires into the calender
-- As a player, I would like to edit existing entries in the file
+- As a user, I would like to edit existing entries in the file
+- As a user, I would like to see my calendar in a nice readable format
+- As a user, I would like to

 How We Addressed The Requirements